 Even though these defects were usually discovered in fits to atmospheric spectra (because I look at more atmospheric spectra than lab fits), their correction was always performed while fitting lab spectra.
-But the atmospheric spectra still play a role in deciding which fitting residuals to investigate.
+But the atmospheric spectra still play a role in deciding which fitting residuals are worthy of investigation.

-Since the ad hoc correction process is highly error-prone, it is important that the spectra be refitted after the corrections have been made to ensure that the expected benefits materialized.
+Since the ad hoc correction process is highly error-prone, it is important that the spectra be refitted after all the corrections have been made to ensure that the expected benefits materialized.